Keyboard technology: Keyboard switch matrix

 The keyboard switch matrix is often drawn with horizontal wires and vertical wires in a grid which is called a matrix circuit.
 It has a switch at some or all intersections, much like a multiplexed display.
+By 2025, Hall-effect (magnetic) switches became a mainstream alternative to traditional mechanical contacts, allowing for 'Rapid Trigger' features where the reset point is dynamic based on the key's upward travel rather than a fixed physical point.

 Ghost keys

 Almost all keyboards have only the switch (but no diode) at each intersection, which causes "ghost keys" and "key jamming" when multiple keys are pressed (rollover).
 Certain, often more expensive, keyboards have a diode between each intersection, allowing the keyboard microcontroller to accurately sense any number of simultaneous keys being pressed, without generating erroneous ghost keys.

 Alternative text-entering methods

 On-screen keyboard controlled with the mouse can be used by users with limited mobility.

 Optical character recognition (OCR) is preferable to rekeying for converting existing text that is already written down but not in machine-readable format (for example, a Linotype-composed book from the 1940s).
 In other words, to convert the text from an image to editable text (that is, a string of character codes), a person could re-type it, or a computer could look at the image and deduce what each character is.
 OCR technology has already reached an impressive state (for example, Google Book Search) and promises more for the future.

 Speech recognition converts speech into machine-readable text (that is, a string of character codes).
 This technology has also reached an advanced state and is implemented in various software products.
 For certain uses (e.g., transcription of medical or legal dictation; journalism; writing essays or novels) speech recognition is starting to replace the keyboard.
 However, the lack of privacy when issuing voice commands and dictation makes this kind of input unsuitable for many environments.

 Pointing devices can be used to enter text or characters in contexts where using a physical keyboard would be inappropriate or impossible.
 These accessories typically present characters on a display, in a layout that provides fast access to the more frequently used characters or character combinations.
-Popular examples of this kind of input are Graffiti, Dasher and on-screen virtual keyboards.